 Collaborate with development teams

-Align your testing workflows with your CI/CD processes:
+Align your testing workflows with your CI/CD processes and integrate AI-powered QA to keep pipelines fast and stable.

 - Set up shared goals (use the SMART framework).